lifewatch/DEEP-OC-underwater-noise-classification/README.md

 |
 ├── metadata.json          <- Metadata information propagated to the AI4OS Hub
 │
-├── pyproject.toml         <- a configuration file used by packaging tools, so audio_vessel_classifier
-│                             can be imported or installed with  `pip install -e .`
+├── pyproject.toml         <- a configuration file used by packaging tools, so audio-vessel-classifier │                             can be imported or installed with  `pip install -e .`
 │
 ├── requirements.txt       <- The requirements file for reproducing the analysis environment, i.e.
-│                             contains a list of packages needed to make audio_vessel_classifier work │
+│                             contains a list of packages needed to make audio-vessel-classifier work │
 ├── requirements-test.txt  <- The requirements file for running code tests (see tests/ directory) │